History of baseball in the United States: Early history

 Initially, Wheaton and Tucker's innovations did not serve the Knickerbockers well.
 In the first known competitive game between two clubs under the new rules, played at Elysian Fields in Hoboken, New Jersey, on June 19, 1846, the "New York nine" (almost certainly the Gotham Club) humbled the Knickerbockers by a score of 23 to 1.
 Nevertheless, the Knickerbocker Rules were rapidly adopted by teams in the New York area and their version of baseball became known as the "New York Game" (as opposed to the less rule-bound "Massachusetts Game," played by clubs in New England, and "Philadelphia Town-ball").

 In spite of its rapid growth in popularity, baseball had yet to overtake the British import, cricket.
 As late as 1855, the New York press was still devoting more space to coverage of cricket than to baseball.

-At a 1857 convention of sixteen New York area clubs, including the Knickerbockers, the National Association of Base Ball Players (NABBP) was formed.
+At an 1857 convention of sixteen New York area clubs, including the Knickerbockers, the National Association of Base Ball Players (NABBP) was formed.
 It was the first official organization to govern the sport and the first to establish a championship.
 The convention also formalized three key features of the game: 90 feet distance between the bases, 9-man teams, and 9-inning games (under the Knickerbocker Rules, games were played to 21 runs).
 During the Civil War, soldiers from different parts of the United States played baseball together, leading to a more unified national version of the sport.
 Membership in the NABBP grew to almost 100 clubs by 1865 and to over 400 by 1867, including clubs from as far away as California.
 Beginning in 1869, the league permitted professional play, addressing a growing practice that had not been previously permitted under its rules.
 The first and most prominent professional club of the NABBP era was the Cincinnati Red Stockings in Ohio, which went undefeated in 1869 and half of 1870.
 After the Cincy club broke up at the end of that season, four key members including player/manager Harry Wright moved to Boston under owner and businessman Ivers Whitney Adams and became the "Boston Red Stockings" and the Boston Base Ball Club.